linnlh/MiniML/README.md

 # MiniML
-This is simple implementation of most common machine learning algorithm
+This is simple implementation of the most common machine learning algorithm